Unlocking Convenience: How to Pay Your Rent with a Credit Card

 Bank account: Using the Sniip app for your bill payments, you can pay your zero with zero processing fees from your pant account.
 Just grab the BPAY Biller Code, DEFT code, or BSB and Account Number details for the payment from your property manager/landlord and you’re good to go.
 That means, even if your rental agency/landlord charges a fee for payments from a bank account, using the Sniip app means these payments are fee free.

-Frequently asked questions about paying rent with a credit card using Sniip
+Some extra frequently asked questions about paying rent with a credit card using Sniip

 1. Can I earn rewards on my rent payments?